KevinChen9412/UC/README.md

 Some of my **Tabelau** works: https://public.tableau.com/profile/kevin6936
 ![alt text](images/tableau.png)

 The [SKOPE Project report](SKOPE-Project-report.pdf) is the report I worte for my summer intership in SKOPE.
-The code and data used to generate the plots are not avaliable anymore due to NDA agreement with the company.
+The code and data are not avaliable anymore due to a NDA agreement with the company.